INNOSHIMA

 Summary of war crime trial: Nomoto, Akira (Camp CO)

-Japanese Reconciliation Site: contains picvs of released POWS - worth reviewing
+Japanese Reconciliation Site: contains pics of released POWS - worth reviewing

 Labor: